hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

   * Bayesian Network
     * If rule-based methods tend to consider each individual features seperately, bayesian network will include the dependency between features
     * Naive Bayesian is an exception, it assumes all the features are independent from each other, different from other Bayesian network methods
+* Anomalies Detection
+  * Association Rules, Fuzzy Rule-based methods
+  * ANN
+  * SVM
+  * KNN - k has to be larger than the number of distinct anomaly type.
+Distance Based, Density Based

 * Graph Database
   * [Neo4j Fraud Detection][55]